Acceptance Criteria

 Delegation

-The grant of authority by one party (the delegator) to another (the delegatee) to account for a domain (i.e. to do certain things or to make certain decisions), for which the delegator maintains overall accountability.
+The grant of authority by one party (the delegator) to another (the delegatee) to attend to a domain (i.e. to do certain things or to make certain decisions), for which the delegator maintains overall accountability.

 Delegator